Barbecue sauce

-Barbecue sauce (also abbreviated as BBQ sauce) is a sauce used as a marinade, basting, condiment, or topping for meat cooked in the barbecue cooking style, including pork, beef, and chicken.
-It is a ubiquitous condiment in the Southern United States and is used on many other foods as well.
+Barbecue sauce (also abbreviated as BBQ sauce) is a sauce used as a marinade, basting, or topping for meat cooked in the barbecue cooking style, including pork, beef, and chicken.
+It is a ubiquitous condiment in the Southern United States and Australia which is used on many other foods as well.

 Ingredients vary depending on area, but most include vinegar or tomato paste (or a combination) as a base, as well as a combination of onion powder, spices such as mustard and black pepper, and sweeteners such as sugar or molasses.

 History

 Some place the origin of barbecue sauce at the formation of the first American colonies in the 17th century.
 References to the sauce start occurring in both English and French literature over the next two hundred years.
 South Carolina mustard sauce, a type of barbecue sauce, can be traced to German settlers in the 18th century.

 Early homemade barbecue sauces were made with vinegar, salt, and pepper.
 Sugar, ketchup, and Worcestershire sauce started to be used in the 1920s, but after World War II, the quantity of sugar and the number of ingredients increased dramatically.

 The Georgia Barbecue Sauce Company of Atlanta advertised an early commercially produced barbecue sauce in 1909.
 Heinz was the first major company to sell bottled barbecue sauce in 1940.
-Soon afterward, General Foods introduced "Open Pit".
+Wass Food Products of Chicago introduced vinegar-based Open Pit barbecue sauce in 1953; it became very popular in the Midwestern U.S. and was sold to General Foods in 1959.
 Kraft Foods only entered the market in around 1960, but with heavy advertising, succeeded in becoming the market leader.
 Kraft also started making cooking oils with bags of spice attached, supplying another market entrance of barbecue sauce.